 Opening General Session – Keynote Speaker

-SREB is excited to announce that our Making Schools Work Conference opening keynote speaker will be Freeman A. Hrabowski, III, President of UMBC (the University of Maryland – Baltimore County).
+SREB is excited to announce that our 2020 Making Schools Work Conference opening keynote speaker will be Pedro Noguera, Distinguished Professor of Education at the Graduate School of Education and Information Studies at UCLA.

 What attendees are saying